 As a soloist, Ms. Kunmann has performed with the Master Chorale of South Florida, Marsh Chapel Choir, Palm Beach Atlantic University Women’s Chorale, and the Symphonic Band of the Palm Beaches.
-This December, she is scheduled to make her solo debut with the Masterworks Chorus of the Palm Beaches in Handel's Messiah.
+In the 2020 season, she was scheduled to make her solo debut with the Masterworks Chorus of the Palm Beaches in Handel's Messiah, which was cancelled due to COVID-19.
 Her operatic experience includes roles in Janáček’s The Cunning Little Vixen (Frog), Purcell’s Dido and Aeneas (Belinda), and Poulenc’s Dialogues des Carmélites (chorus.)
-She has also participated in scenes from the operas Carmen (Frasquita) by Bizet and Hansel and Gretel (Gretel) by Humperdinck.
-In the 2021 season, she will join the Palm Beach Opera chorus for their production of Mozart's Die Zauberflöte.
-In 2016, she won second place at the Florida Gold Coast NATS competition and was a finalist in the 2020 Classical Singer Online Fall Competition .
-She recently attended the Seraphic Fire Professional Choral Institute at the Aspen Music Festival and School.
+In the 2021 season, she will make her company debut with Palm Beach Opera (1st spirit, cover/chorus) in Mozart's Die Zauberflöte.
+In 2016, she won second place at the Florida Gold Coast NATS competition, and was a finalist in the 2020 Classical Singer Online Fall Competition.
+She is an alumna of the Seraphic Fire Professional Choral Institute at the Aspen Music Festival and School.

 Ms. Kunmann holds a B.A. in voice from Palm Beach Atlantic University and a M.M. in Vocal Pedagogy from Boston Conservatory at Berklee.
 She is a member of the Royal Poinciana Chapel Chorale and serves as a section leader of the Master Chorale of South Florida.
 Ms. Kunmann has a private voice studio in West Palm Beach, Florida.
 She currently studies under the tutelage of Amy Burton and is an Emerging Artist with Vocal Artist Management Services.